atopile/atopile/docs/getting_started.md

 `ato view --help` will give you a printout of the options it can take.

-`ato view --root-file led.ato --root-node led.ato/LED`
+atopile paths are in the form `path/to/file.ato:module.within.file`

+To view, the LED component for example: `ato view led.ato:LED`

 You should get a browser window popping up and wham! bam! alakazam! you've got a component!